NealePT/lhl-midterm/README.md

 # Midterm Project - Resource Wall (a.k.a Resource Haven)

-Created By Neale Taylor, Vivian Zhang, John Ngai
+Created By Neale Taylor, Vivian Zhang, John Ming Ngai

 Resource Haven allows learners to save learning resources (i.e. urls) like tutorials, blogs and videos in a central place that is publicly available to any user.